brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 - Was it the configurations?
 No
 - Was it the TV?
 No

 ## What to do

 Honestly my first instinct was to delve into the Jellyfin code and try to figure out what my issue was.
 Having already spent days sifting through reddit and github issues, I knew this would take longer than I wanted and would do nothing for my immediate problems.
 I wanted to add a feature to make Jellyfin go into a low hardware state and act as a file server if it can't transcode the files.
 Something like a safe-mode.
-Not knowing if that was the actual issue and not having months to go over the code and do this, I decided to find a simpler fix.
+Not knowing if that was the actual issue and not having months to go over the code and do this, I decided to find a more simpe fix.

 To use something else entirely after wasting days of my life troubleshooting.
+Sometimes I get tunnel-vision when troubleshooting and care more about the endorphine rush of solving the problem than finding the quickest or best solution.
+This didn't have to be a months long project to get everything perfect and I could still watch from my other computers using SMB.
+I just wanted to check off the rest of my boxes and get a media server running on old hardware.

 I remembered using PS3mediaServer as precursor to `Universal Media Server` back in the day.
 I figured it was time to revisit this avenue and see how UMS had progressed.

-## Universal Media Server
+## Enter Universal Media Server

 > Universal Media Server (UMS) is a DLNA compliant UPnP Media Server.
 Originally written to support the PlayStation 3, it has been expanded to support a range of other media renderers, including Xbox 360 and various televisions and media centers.
 Written in Java, it streams or transcodes many different media formats with minimum configuration from many platforms.
 It is supported by the MPlayer and FFmpeg packages.

-Let's see if it runs better now on Fedora Linux than it did on Windows 7 when I last used it.
+Let's see if it runs better now on Fedora Linux than it did on Windows 7 when I had last used it.

 I had a small issue with running on a server vs running on a desktop OS, the lack of a GUI.
 Luckily there is kind of a headless mode for this software and a web interface.
 I mean it wouldn't really be a server software without headless mode, right?

+The problem lies witht the headless mode not allowing me to access it from another computer.
+I needed to set the software up but had no DE (desktop environment) in order to pull it up in a browser on the same machine.
+This was a firewall issue as I state later on but it can happen to anyone.

 I SSHd into the server and explored all of the config files in order to get started and found this to be a fun experience to set up.
-Doing it the hard way allowed me to get a better insight as to how this configuration works and how I could have done this much more easily.
+Doing it the hard way allowed me to get a better insight as to how this configuration works and how I could have done this much more easily if I had just RTFM'ed.
 Of course, the easiest way would have been to run a desktop environment and then just configured everything from the UI.
 But where is the fun in that?

 ### Installation on a server